wasimusu/graphs/readme.md

 * Find dependency between files.
 * What is the degree of distance between two people?
 * How many connected components are there in the graph?
+* Is there circular dependency in the graph?
+Or are there loops in the graph?